pampa-labs/pampa-labs.github.io/docs/technical-writings/posts/mcp.md

 ![LangGraph Integration](../../assets/mcp_server-client.png)

-To integrate the server that I showed before—or any server of your choice—with LangGraph, a low code agentic framework, the best for complex workflows or fine-grained control, I implemented an abstraction that allows your agents to access MCP tool servers in **just a few lines of code**, allowing developers to add tools, validate inputs, and manage executions with minimal effort:
+To integrate the server that I showed before—or any server of your choice—with LangGraph, a low code agentic framework (the best for complex workflows or fine-grained control :) ), I implemented an abstraction that allows your agents to access MCP tool servers in **just a few lines of code**, allowing developers to add tools, validate inputs, and manage executions with minimal effort:

 ```python
 tools = []